xjtumliu/web/index.md

 <img class="profile-picture" src="ml.jpg">

 I'm an Associated Professor and a Ph.D. supervisor affiliated with the School of Computer & Information Technology of Beijing Jiaotong University.
-In my research works I was working in the areas of communication theories and techniques, including  massive MIMO, space-time coding, Turbo receiver, optical fiber communications and Internet of Things.
+In my research works I was working in the areas of communication theories and techniques, including  massive MIMO, space-time coding, Turbo receiver, optical fiber communications and physical layer identification.
-I'm now interested in the research of 5G techniques and wireless big data.
+I'm now interested in the application of the recent advances of AI to the fundamental problems in communication systems.

 ---